I help women who have put everyone else first for too long find their way back to a body that feels safe, stable, and their own again.

 It was one overwhelmed system affecting the whole body.

-Healing requires capacity, guidance, and consistent support as you change the way you live inside your body.
+I built this practice around something I believe deeply.
+People do not heal by trying harder, collecting more diagnoses, or researching their way to answers.
+Healing requires capacity.
+It requires safety, guidance, and consistent support as you change the way you live inside your body.

 If you’ve felt dismissed, overwhelmed, or exhausted by trying to “figure out what’s wrong,” there’s nothing broken about you.
 Your body has been doing its best to survive.